 Maintaining the ideals of equal opportunity employment, no individual inquiring about employment within the Vermilion Police Department may be discriminated against based on:

 - Political affiliation.

-This applies to all terms or conditions associated with the employment process, including hiring, promotions, terminations, discipline, performance valuations, and interviews.
+This applies to all terms or conditions associated with the employment process, including hiring, promotions, terminations, discipline, performance evaluations, and interviews.
 All employees are expected to abide by the procedures as outlined within this policy.
 Violation of this policy will subject an employee to disciplinary action, up to and including dismissal.

-All candidates are subject to written, physical, mental, CVSA, and performance based testing as well as a background investigation and interview.
+All candidates are subject to written, physical, mental, CVSA, and performance-based testing as well as a background investigation and interview.